psychemedia/storytelling-notes/fairy_midwife.md

 The moment she said that he struck her left eye and took the sight from it.
 She went home blind of one eye, and was that way the rest of her life.
 ```

-Unlike some of the other collectors, Curtin doesn't provide any biographical information or context relating to his discovery or collection of the tale, instead presenting them as standalone items.
-But the value of collecting such additional information was recognised at the time.
+Unlike some of the other collectors, Curtin doesn't provide any biographical information or context relating to his discovery or collection of the tale, instead presenting them as standalone items in a highly modified, literary form.

-TO DO compare / contrast below  with the Y Comm.? guidance from 188?

-For example, in *The handbook of folklore*, published by the Folk-Lore Society in 1890, Sir George Gommer start chapter XXII on *The Way to Collect Folklore* with the following advice, [p167](https://books.google.co.uk/books?id=lrQTAAAAYAAJ&printsec=frontcover&dq=handbook+folklore+gomme&hl=en&newbks=1&newbks_redir=0&sa=X&redir_esc=y#v=onepage&q=handbook%20folklore%20gomme&f=false):
+Even if he was unaware of the recommendations regarding the collection of tales in a way that *"may have a scientific value"* that had appeared in *Y Cymmrodor* in 1881, he would presumably have been aware of the guidance provided in *The handbook of folklore*, published by the Folk-Lore Society in 1890, in which Sir George Gommer starts chapter XXII on *The Way to Collect Folklore* with the following advice, [p167](https://books.google.co.uk/books?id=lrQTAAAAYAAJ&printsec=frontcover&dq=handbook+folklore+gomme&hl=en&newbks=1&newbks_redir=0&sa=X&redir_esc=y#v=onepage&q=handbook%20folklore%20gomme&f=false):

 > With each item of folklore collected, whether it be a custom, superstition, tale, or saying, the following information is required:—
 >